nahoj/0pen/README.md

 0pen.ml foo_fighters/ toto/ --pick c/l --first toto/africa.mp3
 ```

 Find photos modified (or taken) less than a year ago to open them as a full-screen slideshow.
 With each directory sorted **a**lphabetically, move by the **g**olden angle 1-1/φ ≈ 0.38 of the length of the list between picking files, which maximizes diversity.
-Pick series of 3 consecutive photos if possible (File names are considered consecutive if they differ only by a single number, extension and name tags excluded.
-For instance, `IMG_101.webm` and `IMG_105[cats].jpg` are consecutive but `IMG_106_Cat.jpg` isn't.):
+Pick series of 3 consecutive photos if possible (File names are considered consecutive if they differ only by one number or sequence of numbers, extension and [name tags](https://github.com/nahoj/tss) excluded.
+For instance, `IMG_101_1.webp` and `IMG_105_2[cats].jpg` are consecutive but `IMG_106_2_Cat.jpg` isn't.):

 ```shell
 find photos/ -mtime -365 | 0pen.ml --pick ag --series 3 | feh -Ff -